 Current Programmes 21/22

 Dance Woking’s Inspired Learning Programme is dynamic and responsive to the changing environment, it is delivered in a flexible way to provide opportunities for participants to take part, perform and watch.
-The different elements of the Inspire programme are linked to enable bring young people and adults get access to outstanding professional dancers and dance companies.
+The different elements of the Inspire programme are linked.
+Enabling young people to get access to outstanding professional dancers and dance companies.
 We offer both curriculum, extra-curriculum and non-curriculum-based activity.

 Primary Education